dabamos/dmpack/README.md

 ## Description

-DMPACK is a complete monitoring system developed for automated control measurements of infrastructure, terrain, geodetic nets, and other objects.
-The software runs on sensor nodes, usually embedded systems or single-board computers, and obtains observation data from arbitrary sensors, like total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
+DMPACK is a scientific monitoring system developed for automated control measurements of buildings, infrastructure, terrain, geodetic nets, and other objects.
+The software runs on sensor nodes, usually industrial embedded systems or single-board computers, and obtains observation data from arbitrary sensors, like total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
 The raw sensor data is then processed, stored, and optionally transmitted to a server.
-The software package may be used to monitor objects like:
+The software package may be used to monitor objects
+like:

 * bridges, tunnels, dams
 * landslides, cliffs, glaciers